The-Hacker894/HackerBot/README.md

   ![HackerBot Auto Responses](https://puu.sh/x5eEN/ac99226725.png)

--Ban, Kicking, and Purging Locked to Certain Roles
+-Ban/Unban, Kicking, and Purging Locked to Certain Roles
  HackerBot will not let users without an Owner, Admin, or Moderator role use the Ban, Kick, or Purge command(s) so you don't have to worry about Raids and Trolls.
 ![HackerBot Ban](https://puu.sh/x5eRN/ca7318f221.png)
 ![HackerBot Ban2](https://puu.sh/x5eTi/6925556ee4.png)